How to repurpose a white paper into a slide deck

 How to promote your slide deck

-There’s loads of places where you can use a B2B slide deck: on the company’s own website, during presentations, on SlideShare and similar sites.
+There are loads of places where you can use a B2B slide deck.
+You give a presentation and then load it up on the company’s own website, on SlideShare and on similar sites.

 For those who haven’t thought about how to publicize an upcoming white paper, a slide deck is an easy and excellent promotional tool.